San Sebastián de Garabandal: Garabandal Events

-From 1961 to 1965, four young schoolgirls – Mari Loli Mazón, Jacinta Gonzalez, Mari Cruz Gonzalez and Conchita Gonzalez – said they had received several apparitions and messages from Saint Michael the Archangel and the Blessed Virgin Mary under the title of Our Lady of Mount Carmel.
+From 1961 to 1965, four young schoolgirls – Mari Loli Mazón, Jacinta González, Mari Cruz González and Conchita González – said they had received several apparitions and messages from Saint Michael the Archangel and the Blessed Virgin Mary under the title of Our Lady of Mount Carmel.
 The apparitions numbered in the thousands, drew huge crowds, and featured supposed paranormal phenomena, much of it filmed or photographed, with thousands of witnesses.

 Today, the town is a place of pilgrimage for Roman Catholics and members of other faiths.
 Catholics have since been reminded by the Roman Hierarchy that the Garabandal apparitions are in no way sanctioned or approved by the Church.
 However, the pilgrimages are now allowed by the local bishop.

 Because of the town's remote location and lack of easy accessibility, it has remained largely the same as it was in 1961.